 22.1 Itemized Statement

-The Employer will provide, on each pay day, to each employee an itemized statement of wages showing the month, hours, rates, deductions, etc. Personal material will be provided in sealed envelopes.
+The Employer will provide, on each pay day, to each employee an itemized statement of wages showing the month, hours, rates, deductions, etc. Personal material will be provided confidentially through the Personal Access to Website Services (PAWS) program.

 22.2 Administrative Errors